aims-api/aims-tagging-node/README.md

 #### TypeScript

 You can import input and response types that are provided in every endpoint file.
-In order to validate reesponse structure and prevent application from crashing, you can use [Zod](https://github.com/colinhacks/zod) library.
+In order to validate response structure and prevent application from crashing, you may use [Zod](https://github.com/colinhacks/zod) library.

 Example